Josh Jung Player Props: Rangers vs. Astros

 Josh Jung At The Plate

-- Among qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 84th and he is 32nd in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 34th, his on-base percentage ranks 82nd, and he is 26th in the league in slugging.

-- Jung has picked up a hit in 71 of 97 games this year, with multiple hits 28 times.
+- Jung has picked up a hit in 73.5% of his 98 games this year, with at least two hits in 29.6% of them.

-- He has gone deep in 16.5% of his games this season, and 4.6% of his chances at the plate.
+- Looking at the 98 games he has played this season, he's hit a long ball in 17 of them (17.3%), and in 4.8% of his trips to the plate.

-- Jung has driven in a run in 34 games this year (35.1%), including 16 games with more than one RBI (16.5%).
-He has also driven home three or more of his team's runs in seven contests.
+- Jung has had at least one RBI in 35.7% of his games this season (35 of 98), with two or more RBI 17 times (17.3%).
+He has also been responsible for three or more of his team's runs in seven contests.

+- In 42 of 98 games this year, he has scored, and 19 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.